ftCLI/FoundryTools-CLI/README.md

     del-name

-Deletes the specified nemerecord from the name table.
+Deletes the specified namerecord from the name table.

     find-replace